-We all know that high-quality wines come from high-quality grapes and this is certainly true when we discuss wine oxidation.
-In grape growing seasons with low temperatures and high humidity or high rainfall, the fungus Botrytis cinerea has an opportunity to thrive.
+High-quality wines come from high-quality grapes and this is certainly true when we discuss wine oxidation.
+In growing seasons with low temperatures and high humidity or rainfall, the fungus Botrytis cinerea has an opportunity to thrive.
 Importantly, Botrytis releases an enzyme called laccase into the grape berry, which ultimately makes its way into the wine.
-Laccase survives the entire winemaking process, and in combination with oxygen, will oxidize phenols to quinones, compounds responsible for the destruction of the wine’s desirable aromas.
+Laccase, in combination with oxygen, will oxidize phenols to quinones, compounds responsible for the destruction of the wine’s desirable aromas.

 Laccase is hard to remove once it enters the must, and it survives in higher concentrations of sulfur dioxide.
-Thus, the best way to prevent oxidation due to Botrytis is to control the infection in the vineyard.
+Thus, the best way to prevent wine oxidation due to Botrytis is to control the infection in the vineyard.
 Good canopy management is key to achieving this and can greatly reduce the amount and spread of the Botrytis infection.
 Keeping an open canopy that allows airflow can help to reduce moisture on the berries.
-If Botrytis has taken hold of your harvest, try to ensure that oxygen exposure is kept to an absolute minimum as laccase requires oxygen for the oxidation reaction to occur.
-A great source of recommendations for processing infected grapes and treating laccase is the Australian wine research centre’s fact sheet: “Managing Botrytis infected fruit”
+If Botrytis is present, ensure that oxygen exposure is kept to an absolute minimum as laccase is oxygen requiring.
+A great source of information for treating laccase is the Australian wine research centre’s fact sheet: “Managing Botrytis infected fruit”.

-Important in the wine-making process, is the movement of wine from tank, to barrel, to bottle.
-This process involves the flow of wine into empty (i.e. air-filled) vessels, where the contact of wine with oxygen is inevitable.
+Important in the wine-making process, is the movement of wine from tank to barrel, to bottle.
+This process involves the flow of wine into empty (i.e., air-filled) vessels, where contact of wine with oxygen is inevitable.
 Especially in Botrytis infected fruit, oxygen exposure must be reduced to an absolute minimum.
-So, what can we do to mitigate this?

-Using an inert gas cover such as carbon dioxide (CO2), nitrogen, or argon, are great ways to limit oxygen exposure to both must and wine.
-CO2 is commonly used during the initial grape processing stage, where dry ice (i.e. solid CO2) is placed on the grape must surface where it sublimates and forms a protective blanket over the must before fermentation.
+Using an inert gas cover is great ways to limit oxygen exposure to both must and wine.
+Options may include using carbon dioxide (CO2), nitrogen, and argon.
+CO2 is commonly used during the initial grape processing stage.
+CO2, as dry ice, is placed on the grape must surface where it sublimates and forms a protective blanket.
 Racking must from the tank to tank can also require the use of inert gas.
-Adding CO2 to the empty tank and on top of the must, prior to the racking procedure, helps control oxygen contact.
 Post-fermentation, oxygen in the headspace of barrels and tanks is limited by topping the headspace with wine.